Kurt von Schleicher: Chancellorship

 Schleicher's relations with his Cabinet were poor because of Schleicher's secretive ways and open contempt for his ministers.
 With two exceptions, Schleicher retained all of Papen's cabinet, which meant that much of the unpopularity of the Papen government was inherited by Schleicher's government.
-Shortly after Schleicher became Chancellor, he told some joke at the expense of Major Oskar von Hindenburg, which greatly offended the younger Hindenburg and reduced Schleicher's access to the President.
-Papen by contrast had been able to stay on excellent terms with both Hindenburgs.
+Shortly after Schleicher became chancellor, he told a joke at the expense of Major Oskar von Hindenburg, which greatly offended the younger Hindenburg and reduced Schleicher's access to the president.
+Papen, by contrast, had been able to stay on excellent terms with both Hindenburgs.

 Regarding tariffs, Schleicher refused to make a firm stand.
-Schleicher's non-policy on tariffs hurt his government very badly when on 11 January 1933 the leaders of the Agricultural League launched a blistering attack on Schleicher in front of Hindenburg.
-The Agricultural League leaders attacked Schleicher for his failure to keep his promise to raise tariffs on food imports, and for allowing to lapse a law from the Papen government that gave farmers a grace period from foreclosure if they defaulted on their debts.
+Schleicher's non-policy on tariffs hurt his government very badly when, on 11 January 1933, the leaders of the Agricultural League launched a blistering attack on Schleicher in front of Hindenburg.
+The Agricultural League leaders attacked Schleicher for his failure to keep his promise to raise tariffs on food imports and for allowing a law from the Papen government that gave farmers a grace period from foreclosure if they defaulted on their debts.
 Hindenburg forced Schleicher to accede to all of the League's demands.

 In foreign policy, Schleicher's main interest was in winning Gleichberechtigung ("equality of status") at the World Disarmament Conference, which would do away with Part V of the Treaty of Versailles that had disarmed Germany.
 Schleicher made a point of cultivating the French ambassador André François-Poncet and stressing his concern with improving Franco-German relations.
 This was in part because Schleicher wanted to ensure French acceptance of Gleichberechtigung in order to allow Germany to rearm without fear of a French "preventative war."
 He also believed that improving Berlin-Paris relations would lead the French to abrogate the Franco-Polish alliance of 1921, which would allow Germany to partition Poland with the Soviet Union without having to go to war with France.
 In a speech before a group of German journalists on 13 January 1933, Schleicher proclaimed that based on the acceptance "in principle" of Gleichberechtigung by the other powers at the World Disarmament Conference in December 1932, he planned to have by no later than the spring of 1934 a return to conscription and for Germany to have all the weapons forbidden by Versailles.